antfu/talks/2025-05-23/src/slides.md

 </v-click>

-<div>Quick Take: Already usable in some scenarios, but not yet ready for majority.</div>
+<div v-click>Quick Take: Already usable in some scenarios, but not yet ready for majority.</div>

 <ProsCons
   :pros="[